Teairra Mari: 2004–2006: Teairra Marí

 Marí worked with Jay-Z in his first collaboration project since becoming president of Def Jam Records, to create "Make Her Feel Good" along with producer Sean Garrett, the lead single from her debut album on Roc-A-Fella/Def Jam that reached number 35 on the Billboard Hot 100 and #9 on the R&B charts.
 It was heavily played on BET but barely on MTV.
 The second single "No Daddy" had a video that led to commercial success on MTV.
 The video spent sixteen days on Total Request Live, reaching number four.
 Shortly after her third single "Phone Booth" was only sent to radio outlets and received a lukewarm response due to it not having a video and no promotion, she also made cameo appearances in various videos such as Biggie ("Nasty Girl"), 3LW ("Feelin You") Jay-Z ("Show Me What You Got") and played the leading lady in Sammie's video for "You Should Be My Girl".
-Teairra Marí's first album, Roc-A-Fella Records Presents Teairra Marí, was released on August 2, 2005 and was produced by Brian Michael Cox, Darkchild, Cool And Dre, Blackout Movement, The Trackboyz, Kwame and was co-executive produced by Sean Garrett.
+Teairra Marí's first album, Roc-A-Fella Records Presents Teairra Marí, was released on August 2, 2005 and was produced by Brian Michael Cox, Darkchild, Cool & Dre, Blackout Movement, The Trackboyz, Kwame and was co-executive produced by Sean Garrett.
 The album reached No. 5 on the Billboard 200 albums chart and No. 2 on the Top R&B/Hip-Hop Albums chart while modeling and doing ads for the Roca Wear campaign.
 The album sold 248,000 copies according to Nielsen Soundscan, as of November 11, 2009.
 Teairra started work on her second album entitled Second Round in 2006.
 The first single "Play Me" was scheduled to be released in the fall but production was stopped in the middle of the album.
 She received a phone call from her label before her high school graduation to inform her that she was being dropped.